thifranc/docs.wiki.raw/Installation.md

 2. Install `node` following the [instructions in the Readme](https://github.com/liquidinvestigations/node#installation).
 We recommend the `/opt/node` as location, the rest of the wiki assumes this path.

 Go to [[User Guide]] for instructions on creating users and granting access.
 For development tips, go to [[Hacking]].

+Follow the [[Maintenance]] page on how to keep the system up to date.